 Part of their training is done with the Swedish Armed Forces.
-Several of the members are former members of elite military units, and some describe the Nationella Insatsstyrkan as a paramilitary unit within the Swedish police force.
+Several members are former members of elite military units, and some describe the Nationella Insatsstyrkan as a paramilitary unit within the Swedish police force.

-To be eligible for Nationella Insatsstyrkan, the candidate is required to have at least 2 years of distinguished service in the police, a clean criminal record, and be able to pass a series of tests:
+To be eligible for Nationella Insatsstyrkan, the candidate is required to have at least two years of distinguished service in the police, a clean criminal record, and be able to pass a series of tests:

 - Physical stamina